Trump says Putin again denied Russian meddling in 2016 election

 DANANG, Vietnam — President Donald Trump on Saturday hinted that he believes Russian President Vladimir Putin's denials that Russia meddled in the 2016 election.

 "[Putin] said he absolutely did not meddle in our election.
-He did not do what they are saying he did," Trump told reporters aboard Air Force One en route to Hanoi from Danang.
+He did not do what they are saying he did," Trump told reporters aboard Air Force One en route to Hanoi following the APEC summit in Danang.

 Asked directly if he believed Putin, Trump suggested he was keen to move on to other issues.
 "Look," he said, "I can't stand there and argue with him.
 I'd rather have him get out of Syria, I would rather get to work with him on the Ukraine."